GUT-AI/automated-scientific-discovery/references/README.rst

 |

-Most of the methods below use *Self-Supervised Learning* for the stage of *Preprocessing*.
+Most of the methods below use *Self-Supervised Learning* (for the stage of Preprocessing) in order to achieve *representation disentanglement*.

 Using model-based Reinforcement Learning